 - Point-to-point model - In this model message communication happens from one JMS client to another JMS client through a dedicated queue.

 - Publish and subscribe model - In this model message communication happens from one JMS client(publisher) to many JMS clients(subscribers) through a topic.

-This section provides information on JMS support in WSO2 Enterprise Integrator (WSO2 EI) along with implementation details of common use cases, a configuration guide as well as a troubleshooting guide.
-In the JMS Usecases section you will also see use cases for the new messaging features introduced with JMS 2.0.
+This section provides information on JMS support provided via the ESB Profile of WSO2 Enterprise Integrator (WSO2 EI) along with implementation details of common use cases, a configuration guide as well as a troubleshooting guide.
+The JMS Usecases section walks you through use cases that include the new messaging features introduced with JMS 2.0.